How to Install Python Pip on Ubuntu Linux

 How to install Python Pip on Ubuntu Linux

-As described above, Pip is a python package manager for installing, maintaining, and upgrading Python packages.
-It is used to search, download and install packages from the Python package index as well as other indexes.
+As described above, Pip is a Python package manager for installing, maintaining, and upgrading Python packages.
+It searches, downloads, and installs packages from the Python package index and other indexes.

 Below is how to install it on Ubuntu Linux.

-If you’re running the latest Python version and you wish to use pip to manage packages, then use the steps below.
+If you’re running the latest Python version and wish to use Pip to manage packages, use the steps below.

 The commands below install PiP to be used with Python version 3.